UBC-MDS/DSCI_563_unsup-learn/README.md

 conda env create -f env-dsci-563.yml conda activate 563
 ```

 In order to use this environment in `Jupyter`, you will have to install `nb_conda_kernels` in the environment where you have installed `Jupyter` (typically the `base` environment).
 You will then be able to select this new environment in `Jupyter`.
-For more details on this, refer to "Making environments work well with JupyterLab section" in your [521 lecture 6](https://pages.github.ubc.ca/fdandrea/521_lecture6/slides.html#51).
+If you're unable to see the environment in Jupyter, you might have to install the kernel manually.
+See the documentation [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html).
+For more details on this, refer to your [521 lecture 7](https://pages.github.ubc.ca/MDS-2023-24/DSCI_521_platforms-dsci_students/lectures/7-virtual-environments.html#).

-I've only tried installing this environment file on a couple of machines, and it's possible that you will encounter problems with some of the packages from the `yml` file when you run the commands above.
-This is not unusual.
-It often means that the package with the given version is not available for your operating system via `conda` yet.
-There are a couple of options for you when this happens:
+I've only attempted to install this environment file on a few machines, and you may encounter issues with certain packages from the `yaml` file when executing the commands above.
+This is not uncommon and may suggest that the specified package version is not yet available for your operating system via `conda`.
+When this occurs, you have a couple of options:

-1. Get rid of the line with that package from the `yml` file.
+1. Modify the local version of the `yaml` file to remove the line containing that package.
 2. Create the environment without that package.
 3. Activate the environment and install the package manually either with `conda install` or `pip install` in the environment.